Abdullah-Sajjad026/Ranaex-bitex/src/data/audit-report.md

 #### Mobile Responsiveness

-The Yenbitex is commendably responsive across various devices, ensuring an exceptional user experience.
+The Ranaex is commendably responsive across various devices, ensuring an exceptional user experience.
 No further action is required in this area.

 #### Broken Links and Errors